vishwa-uber/Cadence-Docs/docs/02-use-cases/06-batch-job.md

 - This is for high-throughput operations where work may able to fit into a single long-running activity, or partitioned across multiple activities which can run for a longer duration.
 - This addresses problems customers may have running workflows which are returning large blocks of data where the data is hitting up against Cadence activity limits
-- This is a good way avoid hitting Cadence workflow history limits Cadence History entries (since this only is a single activity which is long running vs many small short-lived activities).
+- Because heartbeat data is only temporarily recorded, this is a good way avoid hitting Cadence workflow limits on the number of history events: there only is a single activity which is long running vs many small short-lived activities (each of which needs multiple history events).

 ### High level concept: